bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 - We use `MongoDB <https://www.mongodb.com/>`_ as a document database that provides high performance and availability.
 All created platform entities (Providers, Services, Streams, Instances, etc.), as well as configurations are stored here.

-The platform kernel is coded in Scala.

-The UI is presented via Node JS.
+SJ-Platform uses Scala for the backend and Node JS for the frontend.

 The *Processing component* is provided by the Stream Juggler Platform.
-At this layer, the data processing itself is performed via modules, or processors.
+At this layer, the data processing itself is performed via modules.
 In fact, the platform represents a pipeline of modules.

-The major one is the **Pipeline Stream Processor** (PSP) that handles data processing inside the pipeline.
-Two types of PSP exist in SJ-Platform:
+The major one is the **processing module** that perform data processing inside the pipeline.
+Two types of processing modules exist in SJ-Platform:

-- Regular – the most generic processor which receives event, does some data transformation and sends transformation to the next processing step.
+- Regular – the most generic module which receives event, transforms data and sends them to the next processing step.

-- Windowed (Batch) – the processor which organizes incoming data into batches and processing is done with a sliding window.
-Windowed PSP may be used to implement streaming joins and processing where algorithm must observe a range of input messages rather than current one.
+- Batch – a module which is used to implement streaming joins and processing where algorithm must observe a range of input messages rather than current one.

-PSP receives data from Apache Kafka and T-streams.

-If data can be passed from other sources, there is the need in an input module.
-The **Input Stream Processor** (ISP) handles external inputs, does data deduplication, transforms raw data into objects for T-streams.
-Currently, the platform supports the TCP Input Stream Processor.
+Processing module receives data from Apache Kafka and T-streams.
+You also can use TCP, but you will need an input module.
+The **input module** handles external inputs, does data deduplication, transforms raw data into objects for T-streams.

 To receive the result of processing an output module is required.
 The **Output Stream Processor** (OSP) handles external output from event processing pipeline to external data destinations (Elasticsearch, SQL database, REST).